Dylan McDermott: Personal life

-McDermott married actress Shiva Rose on November 19, 1995.
+Part Italian, McDermott married actress Shiva Rose on November 19, 1995.
 They have two daughters, Colette and Charlotte.
 Colette's birth is prominently featured in Ensler's The Vagina Monologues.
 Colette graduated from Barnard College, of which McDermott was also a trustee.
 On September 27, 2007, People confirmed that McDermott and Rose had separated.
 On May 16, 2008, it was reported that McDermott had filed for divorce from Rose.
 The divorce was finalized on January 2, 2009.

 Having met on set in early 2014, on January 14, 2015, it was announced he was engaged to his Stalker co-star Maggie Q. In 2017, they stated that they were not in any rush to have an actual wedding ceremony.
 In February 2019, the couple split after a four-year engagement.

 McDermott has been featured in magazines such as Men's Health.
 In 1999, he was a finalist in the GQ "Man of the Year" issue.

 McDermott is a recovering alcoholic.
 He has been sober since 1984.